milliemince/eBay-shipping-predictions/README.md

 # Predicting eBay Delivery Times
 ## Millie M, Meghna L, Hannah M, Nate D, Indiana H

+## Methods Outline
+# Overview
+To create our neural network model and attain our results, we used a number of tools for the different stages of our project.
+To construct our model, we used Pytorch, sklearn, and Jupyter notebooks for most of our development.
+We ran our code on the Pomona High Performance Computing servers to utilize more GPU power.
+We used linear regression models with regularization penalties, as well as XGBoost, to infer which features were the most important for predicting (a) the handling time, and (b) the shipment time.
+Finally, we plan to use this information to engineer our features that will be used as input to a CNN.

+# Dataset
+Our dataset was provided by eBay.
+It contains 15 million shipment records and a validation dataset containing 2.5 million shipment records.
+Each shipment record contains 19 features.
+To visualize our dataset, we used pandas and matplotlib.
+This allowed us to generate graphs for each feature in our dataset, which are included in our first update.

+# Goal
+Our goal is to use this dataset to create a CNN model that can accurately predict the delivery time (in days) of an eBay shipment.

+# Cleaning
+To clean our dataset, we first needed to handle irregularities and missing data.
+To do so, we omitted some examples, and replaced other examples with averages from similar training instances.
+For example:
+- replacing missing `carrier_min_estimate` and `carrier_max_estimate` with the average of estimates from that same `shipment_method_id`.
+- replacing missing `declared_handling_days` with averages from the same `seller_id`
+- converting features represented as strings (i.e. `b2c_c2c`, `package_size`) to discrete numeric encodings
+- using `weight_units` to convert all weights in `weight` to the same unit, so we can drop the `weight_unit` feature entirely
+- replacing missing weights with the average weight for shipments from the same `category_id`

+# Creating new features
+We also created a new feature:` zip_distance`, using the `item_zip` and `buyer_zip`.
+The feature `zip_distance` quantifies the haversine distance between the two zip codes (distance across the surface of a sphere).
+We utilized the package uszipcode to retrieve a latitude and longitude for zip codes in the packages database and a package called mpu to calculate the haversine distance between the two points.
+For zip codes that were not in the database and returned NaNs, we temporarily decided to calculate zip_distance as the distance between the middle of the two states involved in the sale.

+# Feature engineering
+Although we began by creating new features we thought to be important, we wanted to ensure that those features were necessary for the model.
+To proceed with this process, we looked at feature importance in both a linear model and a decision tree through XGBoost.

+In the linear regression model, we analyzed the coefficients assigned to each input variable.
+The larger the assigned coefficient, the more ‘important’ the input is for determining the output.
+We additionally ran a lasso regression for this same purpose, hoping to identify any highly unnecessary inputs and remove over-dependency on highly weighted inputs.
+However, despite scaling our data, we ran into the issue of having all but one feature assigned a non-zero coefficient.

+We also used XGBoost to delineate the most important features.
+The features nearest the top of the tree are more important than those near the bottom.
+We ran multiple trees with multiple combinations of variables to see which ones repeatedly showed up at the top of the tree, despite being paired with other variables.

+# CNN
+We then used the important features identified by our regression model and XGBoost as the features we would feed into a CNN with X layers.

+# Loss function
+After training our model, we used the loss function provided by eBay of which the baseline (random guessing) loss is 0.75.

 ## Update II
 We have also noticed several irregularities/missing data in our dataset and made several efforts to clean the data.
 These efforts include:
 - replacing missing `carrier_min_estimate` and `carrier_max_estimate` with the average of estimates from that same `shipment_method_id`.